So today we’re going to talk about a subject that kind of drives us crazy: acoustical doors.

 We show you something in this video (starting at about 3:00 on the meter) as we look at a door online and kind of walk through how it is assembled and the type of performance that you can expect out of it, if it is properly installed.

 Our base spec is always centered around IAC Acoustics because of our experience with them in the past.
 (A picture is worth 1000 words, right?
 Well, In the video above you will see this and other examples and we explain them.)
 This door is an STC 43 but we have had field performance from this door closer to 47.
-Now they won’t rate it that way because they are very conservative, but we have had a bunch of these in the field for quite a while and that has been what we have observed.
+Now they won’t rate it that way because they are very conservative, but we have had many of these in the field for quite a while and that has been what we have observed.
 Not only have these acoustic doors performed higher than the official rating, but they have also continued to perform that way as time goes on.

 So, why do they perform so well?
 First of all, they are built completely assembled with hardware delivered.
 So, the contractor can simply set the door in place to the threshold and the walls and it is done.
 No one has to put assemble hardware in the field.